AWS MemoryDB¶

 BytesUsedForMemoryDB |

-The total number of bytes allocated by MemoryDB for all purposes, including datasets, buffers, etc. | Bytes |
+The total number of bytes allocated by MemoryDB for all purposes, including dataset, buffers, etc. | Bytes |

 CommandAuthorizationFailures |

-The number of failed attempts by users to run commands they do not have permission to invoke.
+The number of failed attempts by users to run commands they are not authorized to invoke.
 You can use the ACL LOG command to find more information about individual authentication failures.
 We recommend setting an alarm for this to detect unauthorized access attempts. | Count |

 CurrConnections |